Larance Marable

 Larance Norman Marable (Note: Marable sometimes used 'Larry' or 'Lawrence' as his first name.)
 (May 21, 1929 – July 4, 2012) was a jazz drummer from Los Angeles, California.

-Early life
+Later life and career

 Marable was born in Los Angeles on May 21, 1929.
 His family was musical, but he was largely self-taught.

-Later life and career

 In the 1950s, Marable played with musicians who were visiting Los Angeles; these included Dexter Gordon, Charlie Parker, and Zoot Sims.
 Marable recorded as a leader in 1956.
 He also recorded with George Shearing, Chet Baker, Milt Jackson, and other well-known musicians.

 Drug problems led to Marable stopping playing in the 1960s.
 His career resumed in the mid-1970s, after he had ended his drug addiction.
 He toured with Supersax and Bobby Hutcherson in the 1970s, and was a member of Charlie Haden's Quartet West in the 1980s and 1990s.

 Marable had a stroke in the 2000s and lived in a health care facility.
 He died in Manhattan on July 4, 2012.